coffeebe4code/disc/README.md

 (@l mystring4 'string "strongly typed string")
 ```

 All of the above are valid ways to declare a variable.
 The last 3 are automatically deduced to be strings.
-You may get undesired results if all variables are auto, similar to javascript.
+You may get undesired results if all variables can't be deduced.

 ---
 number examples: